-View the 2017 Directing Change Evaluation Report, prepared by NORC at the University of Chicago and the Directing Change 2018 Outcome Statement to learn about the impact Directing Change is having in your community.
+View the 2017 NORC Evaluation Infographic prepared by NORC at the University of Chicago and the Directing Change 2019 Outcome Statement to learn about the impact Directing Change is having in your community.

 Mission Statement: To educate young people about critical health topics through the medium of film and promote social justice by changing conversations in schools and communities.